A recent story in the NZ Herald highlights a common mistake many employers make when recruiting staff.

 The good news is, you can definitely advertise for keen staff!

-If you would like advice in relation to recruitment processes or employment agreements, contact our team today.
+If you would like advice in relation to recruitment processes or employment agreements, contact our employment law team today.